top of page

 Improving your LSAT reading comprehension may turn out to be easier than you thought.
 With the few practical points below, you can achieve this goal.

+Firstly, don't be in a haste to answer all the questions.
+It's advised to treat the ones you are sure of or you find easy.
 While doing so, be careful not to waste too much of your time on easier questions.
 It is always wise to take your time on the questions you find harder than the easy ones.

 You can also skip hard questions that you feel stuck on for later to avoid wasting your time.